nkinnan/esphome-pace-bms/README.md

 What ESPs are Supported?
 -
 Both ESP8266 and ESP32 are supported, though an ESP32 class device is recommended.

+Any board which gives you access to a UART (both RX and TX) is fine, but you will need a converter chip for RS485 or RS232 signal levels.
+Some boards may have that built-in.

+RS485 will require at least one additional GPIO pin for flow control in addition to the UART RX and TX pins.
+RS232 will require only the UART RX and TX.

-If you have a very pin-constrained board such as the ESP-01 it's still possible if you redirect serial logs to the second UART.
-An example config for that is included below.
+If using an 8266, you will need to redirect serial logs to the second UART (which is TX only, but that's fine for logging).
+An example config for that is included below in the YAML section.

+How do I wire my ESP to the RS485 port?
+-

-How do I wire my ESP to the RS485/RS232 port?
+How do I wire my ESP to the RS232 port?
 -